emscripten-core/emsdk/README.md

 1. Download [emsdk](http://clb.demon.fi/emscripten/emsdk) (.py script) and place it to a directory you want to locate the Emscripten SDK into.
 2. In command line, make the emsdk script executable by typing `chmod +x emsdk` in the directory you placed the script into.
-3. Run `emsdk update`.
+3. Run `./emsdk update`.
 This will fetch the latest registry of available tools.
-4. Run `emsdk install latest`.
+4. Run `./emsdk install latest`.
 This will download and install the latest SDK tools.
-5. Run `emsdk activate latest`.
+5. Run `./emsdk activate latest`.
 This will set up ~/.emscripten to point to the SDK.

 Windows: Installing using the NSIS Installer
 -----------------------------------